BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ```

 The next pseudocode represents the DCG.
+The DCG makes use of the structural sharing by utilizing the [vector tree](https://github.com/BarisAlbayrakIEEE/VectorTree.git) data structure.
 As mentioned above, the pseudocode represents only the backend/frontend interface at the CS side including only three functions: create, get and set.

 ```